The EXPOSURE Project

 About • Origins • Themes

 EXPOSURE is a collaborative, immersive installation work.
 It has evolved from a series of residencies.
 The London based film maker and painter Andy Metcalf has made a series of visits, each in different season of the year, to the studio of Jura based multi-disciplinery artist Giles Perring.
-These extended sessions enabled the pair to create work alongside one and other that built on an evolving conversation.
+These extended sessions enabled the pair to create work alongside one another that built on an evolving conversation.
 Alongside the outcome of these residencies, the project also comprises the contribution of singer and song maker Kirsty Law.
-This grew from her involvement in identifying both the title and themes for the project in the first residency in April 2019, and she has continued to develop a piece into a recording and video which forms part of the show.
+This grew from her involvement in identifying both the title and themes for the project in the first residency in April 2019, and she features in the films which form part of the show.
 Meanwhile, in creating his music and sound for the project, Giles Perring has also brought in interpretations of his compositions by the singer Melanie Pappenheim.

 top of page